2020–21 JS Kabylie season

 In the 2020–21 season, JS Kabylie is competing in the Ligue 1 for the 52nd season, as well as the Algerian League Cup.
 It is their 52nd consecutive season in the top flight of Algerian football.
 They will be competing in Ligue 1 and the Confederation Cup.

+A record season which ends with 57 matches played (record for a football club in Algeria), a Confederation Cup final (19 years after that of 2002), a League Cup won which allows the club to end a 10-year drought and add a new line to its record as well as a 5th place in the championship.

 Squad list

 Players and squad numbers last updated on 15 November 2020.Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.